airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 To switch between workspaces:

-1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click the current workspace name under the Airbyte logo in the left-hand navigation bar.
+1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click the current workspace name under the Airbyte logo in the navigation bar.

 2. Click **View all workspaces**.